fedora-infra/datanommer/README.rst

    for message in messages:
        print fedmsg.encoding.pretty_dumps(message)

-If you ``yum install python-fedmsg-meta-fedora-infrastructure``, you'll have access to all the metadata processors provided there.
+And, if you ``yum install python-fedmsg-meta-fedora-infrastructure``, you'll have access to all the metadata processors provided there.
 Install it and try:

 .. code-block:: python